New graduate applicants

 - Prepare for the RN registration exam.

 - Once you have successfully completed the NCLEX exam, we will notify you when you are eligible for an RN permit.
-Sign in to MyCARNA, then complete the jurisprudence module and the Protecting Patients from Sexual Abuse and Misconduct module.
+Sign in to MyCARNA, then complete the jurisprudence module.
 Then submit the initial RN permit application and pay the registration fee if applicable.

 Please note that the Nursing Regulation of the Health Professions Act stipulates that once you have met all requirements to become an RN, you cannot remain on the Provisional Register.
 For this reason, it is recommended that you apply for your RN permit